belangeo/pyo/trunk/doc/PyoTableObject/LinTable.rst

     :param list: list

-    List of tuples indicating location and value of each points in the table.
+    List of tuples indicating location and value of each point in the table.
-    Location must be integer.
+    Location must be an integer.

 .. note::